Dropsource/monarch_site/docs/troubleshooting.md

 ---
 id: troubleshooting
 title: Troubleshooting
-description: Monarch is a tool for Flutter developers.
+description: Monarch is a tool for building Flutter widgets in isolation.
 It makes building beautiful apps a simpler and faster experience.
 ---

 ## Reporting issues or asking questions